Effective from 24th December 2021

 (a) in entering into this Agreement it has not relied on, and shall have no remedy in respect of, any statement, representation, warranty or understanding other than the statements, representations, warranties and understandings expressly set out in this Agreement; and

 15.5.
-The law of the State in which this Agreement was entered into by Lumi shall govern the rights and obligations of the Parties; the construction of the same; and, so far as possible, all other matters arising out of or connected with, the making, execution and termination of the same, and both Parties hereby submit to the exclusive jurisdiction of the courts of that State.
+The law of the State of Victoria, Australia shall govern the rights and obligations of the Parties; the construction of the same; and, so far as possible, all other matters arising out of or connected with, the making, execution and termination of the same, and both Parties hereby submit to the exclusive jurisdiction of the courts of that state.

 15.6.
 Nothing in this Agreement is intended to or shall operate to create a partnership or joint venture of any kind between the Parties or to authorise either Party to act as agent for the other, and neither Party shall have authority to act in the name or on behalf of or otherwise to bind the other in any way.